 - Relax your jaw and return your head to the starting position.

-- Do this exercise 2-3 times a day.
+- Repeat this 5–10 times, two to three times a day.

-- As you age, your skin loses its natural elasticity.
-Regular face massages, which help improve blood circulation, can help you retain some of that youthful glow.
+As you age, your skin loses its natural elasticity.
+Regular face massages, which help improve blood circulation, can help retain some of that youthful glow.